Center for Archival Futures (CAFe)

 • Data in knowledge ecosystems.
 The roles of digital collections and data in advancing knowledge across disciplines: data models and infrastructures to support future knowledge ecosystems and interdisciplinary synthesis.

 We advance knowledge and practice by serving as an active hub, bringing together researchers, professionals, and students to facilitate collaborative research projects, experiential learning, demonstration projects, and other activities that promote the development of nuanced, actionable understandings of human-centered approaches to the use of and care for digital objects and data over time.
+For more information about CAFe’s projects, members, and related curriculum, please visit the full CAFe website.

 Students